cehfdrmdsakibmollah/React.JS-Calculator-Simple-Interactive-Calculator-App/README.md

 Features

-Basic arithmetic: +, -, ×, ÷
+  🎯Basic arithmetic: +, -, ×, ÷

-Clear button (C) to reset input
+  🎯Clear button (C) to reset input

-Interactive buttons with hover and click effects
+  🎯Interactive buttons with hover and click effects

-Built with React JS functional components and the useState hook
+  🎯Built with React JS functional components and the useState hook

-Styled using Tailwind CSS
+  🎯Styled using Tailwind CSS

 Installation Processed:

 1. Clone the repository

    git clone https://github.com/your-username/react-calculator.git

-   cd react-calculator

 2. Install dependencies

    npm install

 3. Start the app

    npm run dev

 You can refine this project, add features, or enhance the styling.
 Pull requests are welcome!